PetroVoronov/telegram-menu-from-structure/README.md

   * `sendMessage` or `sendMessageAsync` - the function that sends the message(Menu) to Telegram.
 Mandatory
   * `editMessage` or `editMessageAsync` - the function that edits the the message(Menu) in Telegram.
 Mandatory
   * `deleteMessage` or `deleteMessageAsync` - the function that deletes the message (user input and Menu itself).
 Mandatory
+  * `confirmCallBackQuery` or `confirmCallBackQueryAsync` - the function that confirms the callback query from the menu button.
+Mandatory
   * `logLevel` - the level of logging.
 Can be skipped.
 It can be one of the following values:
     * `error` - only errors are logged
     * `warning` - errors and warnings are logged